Freenode: Ownership change and conflict

 After OPN co-founder Rob Levin died in September 2006, Christel Dahlskjaer, a PDPC board member, incorporated Peer-Directed Projects Center Limited in 2008 in the UK as a private company limited by guarantee without share capital, stating "general non-profit making enterprise" as its object.
 PDPC Ltd. said it was the successor of the US-based PDPC.
 PDPC Ltd. reported £3,060 in net assets for 2009, reported Dahlskjaer as officer in 2010 and was dissolved in 2013.

 In 2017, Dahlskjaer, then the head of staff at Freenode, incorporated Freenode Limited and transferred ownership of it to technology entrepreneur Andrew Lee in 2017.
-According to staff, they were not informed of the contents of the deal and were told that it would not affect Freenode's day-to-day operations as the company only managed the conference and nothing else; other volunteers understood the company's purpose was funding the network and running the Freenode #live conferences.
+According to staff, they were not informed of the contents of the deal and were told that it would not affect Freenode's day-to-day operations as the company only managed the Freenode #live conferences and nothing else; other volunteers understood the company's purpose was funding the network and running the conferences.
 Freenode Limited reported no activity in 2017.
 In 2018, current assets were reported to be £39,276, while amounts falling due to creditors within one year were reported to be £42,098.